Akinoshima Katsumi: Retirement

+In March 2024, he was elected director of the Japan Sumo Association for the first time, his term of office to run until 2026.

 Personal life

 Akinoshima was known for often avoiding interviews after big wins even though an interview immediately after a big win is a long time sumo tradition.
 Akinoshima would refuse saying that it was disrespectful to the defeated wrestler.